alexwlchan/alexwlchan.net/src/_drafts/snapped-elastic.md

 A few weeks ago, I helped to find a bug in Elasticsearch 8.4.2.
 We'd started seeing issues in our Elastic cluster at work, and I was able to isolate the issue in a small, reproducible test case.
-I shared my code with Elastic engineers, and that helped them identify and fix the bug.
+I shared my code with Elastic engineers, and that helped them identify and fix the problem.

 I was pretty pleased with [my bug report][repro] -- it was a simple, self-contained example with an obvious smoking gun.
-It led straight to the faulty code.
+A previously elusive bug became reproducible, which led straight to the faulty code.

-I followed a classic debugging cycle: find a reproducible error, delete something, see if the error reproduces.
+I got there with a classic debugging cycle: find a reproducible error, delete something, see if the error reproduces.
 Repeat until there's nothing left to delete.

 I thought it might be interesting to walk through the process; to explain my steps and my thinking.